cosc-course-starter-codes/COSC-A319-A4-udp-parser/README.md

 HTTP/3 (RFC 9114)](https://datatracker.ietf.org/doc/rfc9114/).

-> NOTE: This is an example of the Internet standards process in action, as these standards, currently having **Internet Draft** status, are currently being vetted and implemented.
+> NOTE: This is an example of the Internet standards process in action, as these standards, currently having **Proposed Standard** status, have largely been vetted and are now being implemented.
 You can find various documents and email archives regarding the decisions being made on these standards at [the QUIC working group home on IETF.org](https://datatracker.ietf.org/wg/quic/documents/).
+In addition, if you review the pages linked above for each RFC, they contain information about the current status and history of each of the proposed standard documents.

 ### Ports and Sockets